TurnKey is 100% free software and by free we mean in the important sense of freedom not price. Free as in free speech, not free beer.

 This was a revelation and a deeply transformative educational experience that would eventually inspire TurnKey years later, first as a side project and later as full time mission to give back to the tradition that gave so much to them while maximizing the amount of good they could do with the resources they had to work with.

 Why is promoting free software important?
 Because the benefits of free software extend well beyond price or economical utility.
 It's about freedom.
 Freedom to have full control over your computing.
 Freedom to inspect the inner workings of the software you use.
 Freedom from hidden NSA backdoors.
 Freedom to learn and innovate without having to ask anyone for permission.

 Because unlike with proprietary software, free software is free to use, modify and distribute.
 You can make it better!
 It comes with full source code.
 There is no secret sauce, nothing you are not allowed to understand.
 You can learn how computers work inside out by studying source code for any component of the GNU/Linux operating system.
 It's a priceless educational resource that allows aspiring hackers to learn from some of the best programmers in the world.
-People who love their craft so much they literally do it for free.
-That apply to software engineering the noble scientific tradition of open, borderless collaboration and the free sharing information that has been the basis of all modern technological progress.
+Artists who love their craft so much they literally do it for free.
+Who apply to software engineering the noble scientific tradition of open, borderless collaboration that underlies modern science and technology.

 In a nutshell: trust, but verify.

 Trust (the short version): we have a reputation to maintain and are not naive regarding the risks.
 Since 2008, we've poured our hearts and souls into TurnKey.
 Over a million images have been downloaded.
 It's a free software project.
 Full source code for everything is available.
 You can use the build system to build any solution in the library from scratch.
 There's no place for bad stuff to hide.
 If there was any funny business going on, someone would have surely discovered our evil plans by now.